There’s a reason this is a top vacation spot for anyone visiting or volunteering in Mexico!

 This is one of the biggest draws to coming to Puerto Escondido — the chance to release baby sea turtles!
 We have all the details on where to go (there are a few spots) and prices (there are a few different tactics) and other info on that link.

-Benito Jarez Market is something worth checking out — it's a rad Mexican market in town with vendors selling buckets of fresh flowers, food stalls crammed full of Oaxacan snacks (think fresh juices, fish tacos, and other favorites), piles of pottery and rows of brightly colored fruit.
+Benito Jarez Market is something worth checking out — it's a sweet Mexican market in town with vendors selling buckets of fresh flowers, food stalls crammed full of Oaxacan snacks (think fresh juices, fish tacos, and other favorites), piles of pottery and rows of brightly colored fruit.
 The market is open daily but on Wednesdays and Sundays things are typically restocked (unless they are brought in daily, like the fresh fish.

 Here’s the address: Juárez, 71980 Puerto Escondido, Oaxaca, Mexico